sysjerm/sysjerm/README.md

-- 👋 Hi, I’m @sysjerm
+- yoooooooo, it's ya boy sysjerm
-- 👀 I currently specialize in security research and reverse enginneering iOS, macOS, [L]unix and Windows.
+- I currently specialize in security [hacking] research and reverse enginneering in macOS, [L]unix and Windows (not proud of that.)
+- anyway, thank you for reading my piece of shitty "bio" that github added to make the site feel more "social media-like."

 <!---
 sysjerm/sysjerm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.